• Skip to content

 With nothing to lose, I decided to give the gluten- and dairy-free diet a try.

-To my complete disbelief and amazement, the bloating and stomach pains (a lifelong phenomenon), the irritable bowel syndrome (with me for almost 10 years at that point), and acid reflux (an unwanted guest for more than 3 years) vanished within three days!
+To my complete disbelief and amazement, the bloating and stomach pains (a lifelong phenomenon), the irritable bowel syndrome (with me for almost 10 years at that point), and acid reflux (an unwanted guest for more than three years) vanished within three days!

 I had previously been symptomatic despite taking proton pump inhibitors, Pepcid, Tums, and Pepto Bismol, and yet after three days of this diet, ALL of my symptoms were gone!
-I made a brave decision to try and stop my acid suppressing medications and guess what!
+I made a brave decision to try and stop my acid-suppressing medications, and guess what!
 The symptoms never came back.

-As time went on, I saw more improvements in my health- the carpal tunnel went away, my panic attacks and anxiety resolved, and my thyroid antibody numbers (a potential marker of how aggressive the attack on the immune system is) were reduced.
+As time went on, I saw more improvements in my health: the carpal tunnel went away, my panic attacks and anxiety resolved, and my thyroid antibody numbers (a potential marker of how aggressive the attack on the immune system is) were reduced.

-I know skeptics will say, “Great, but you’re only one person… what about everyone else?
+I know skeptics will say, “Great, but you’re only one person — what about everyone else?
 What about me?”

-While the research for IgE food reactions in Hashimoto’s is lacking, I want you to be aware of the important role of the other two types of reactions: celiac disease (IgA) and the Type IV delayed hypersensitivity reaction (IgG) reaction.
+While the research for IgE food reactions in Hashimoto’s is lacking, I want you to be aware of the important role of the other two types of reactions: celiac disease (IgA) and the Type IV delayed hypersensitivity (IgG) reaction.

 Thankfully, there is now a lot of research about celiac disease and how it relates to Hashimoto’s and thyroid function.

-What is Gluten?
+What Is Gluten?

-What is Celiac Disease?
+What Is Celiac Disease?

+Research has shown that gluten triggers this issue in everyone, even those who don’t have celiac disease!
 But those with celiac disease will also experience an autoimmune attack on the intestines with every bite of gluten.
 As mentioned above, this reaction is mediated by the IgA branch of the immune system and results in intestinal damage.

-This attack destroys the villi, which are delicate, hair-like projections that cover the intestines.
 The villi are important as they help the body digest and absorb nutrients from food.

-This destruction of the villi can result in a malabsorption of nutrients such as selenium, a well-known risk factor for Hashimoto’s; as well as lead to issues relating to nutrient deficiencies such as fatigue, failure to thrive, anemia, osteoporosis, digestive issues, and autoimmune diseases.
+This destruction of the villi can result in malabsorption of nutrients such as selenium, a well-known risk factor for Hashimoto’s; as well as lead to issues relating to nutrient deficiencies such as fatigue, failure to thrive, anemia, osteoporosis, digestive issues, and other autoimmune diseases.

 Celiac disease is often referred to as “the great imitator,” as many of the symptoms of the disease mimic those of other diseases.
-It can go undiagnosed for a long time as it may be misdiagnosed as something else.
-Symptoms vary widely, with some people experiencing the classical severe diarrhea, nausea, weight loss, vomiting, and acid reflux, while others may not experience any gut issues at all.
+It can go undiagnosed for a long time, as it may be misdiagnosed as something else.
+Symptoms vary widely, with some people experiencing the classic severe diarrhea, nausea, weight loss, vomiting, and acid reflux, while others may not experience any gut issues at all.

 Left undetected, people with celiac disease are at greater risk of developing intestinal cancer.

-Non-Celiac Gluten Sensitivity
+What Is Non-Celiac Gluten Sensitivity (NCGS)?

 However, research has shown that there are many correlations between those with thyroid disease and gluten sensitivities.
 For example, a 2002 study in the European Journal of Endocrinology found that 43 percent of people with Hashimoto’s showed activated mucosal T cell immunity, which is usually correlated with gluten sensitivity.
-(6)

 While there is research to support this condition, the condition is considered controversial by conventional medical circles and conventional media.
 It seems that every other month, I see a headline in the news that supports the condition, followed by another headline that states that the condition does not exist!